 After a long day of business, treat yourself to a relaxing meal at one of the city’s finest restaurants.
 Make a reservation at Andiamo Detroit Riverfront in the GM Renaissance Center for pastas, steaks and chops served with spectacular riverfront views.
 Private dining space can accommodate up to 80.
 Joe Muer Seafood, also in the RenCen, is synonymous with fresh, upscale seafood dishes and offers four meeting rooms, the largest serving up to 130.

-Detroit’s iconic Caucus Club reopened in 2017 after a complete renovation and restoration, and is a block away from TCF Center.
+Detroit’s iconic Caucus Club reopened in 2017 after a complete renovation and restoration, and is a block away from Huntington Place.
 Live music Friday and Saturday.
 Sunday brunch available.

 Grab a beer with your group at the end of the day at Eastern Market Brewing Co.